weycom/muniparks/src/pages/about/index.md

 title: About Muniparks
 subheading: Join us
 ---
-## Help us build the future of Parks and Rec.
+## Help us build the future of parks and rec.
 From revenue shortages to low program attendance, your issues are our issues.
-Our top goal is to help you solve the problems you face.
-We will keep you up-to-date on the latest parks and rec research, publish peer success stories and develop online training materials for your staff.
+Our top goal is to help parks and rec professionals solve the problems they face.

 ## Learn from the successes of your peers.
-Our vision is to build the largest parks and rec online community in the US.
+Our vision is to build the largest online community of US parks and rec professionals.
 Join us at <a href="https://community.muniparks.com">community.muniparks.com</a>.